WeblateOrg/weblate/docs/user/checks.rst

 .. versionchanged:: 4.14

-   This used to be toggled by ``java-format`` flag, it was changed for consistency with GNU gettext.
+   This used to be toggled by the ``java-format`` flag, it was changed for consistency with GNU gettext.

 .. seealso::